BitShares-Committee/proposals/160208_feeschedule.md

 Important factors:
 ------------------

 - All flat fees here are basic member fees.
-For LTM, most fees get cur by 80%
+For LTM, most fees get cut by 80%

 - The flat fees below are denoted in USD even though the network asks for fees